grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/expect/33 toBeLessThan.md

 ---
 title: 'toBeLessThan( expectedValue )'
 description: 'Use to verify that `received < expected`'
+excerpt: 'Use to verify that `received < expected`'
 ---

 `toBeLessThan(expectedValue)` is a comparison function that evaluates to true or false.
 It must be called in the chain after the `t.expect(value)` or `.and(value)`.